Ron Todd (footballer): Cricket

 During his career, Todd was also a proficient district cricketer for Northcote during the summers, playing 117 first XI games over twelve seasons, taking 204 wickets with his leg breaks and averaging 33.6 with the bat.

 Posthumous recognition

-In 1997, Todd was initially selected in the Collingwood Team of the Century, but was removed when one of the selectors, John McHale, son of legendary Collingwood coach Jock, objected to his inclusion in the ceremonial team.
+In 1997, Todd was initially selected in the Collingwood Team of the Century, but he was removed when one of the selectors, John McHale, son of legendary Collingwood coach Jock, objected to his inclusion in the ceremonial team.
+According to The Age, "This sentiment towards Todd was a family hangover from 1940 when Jock McHale was one of many Collingwood officials angered by Todd's decision to leave for a much more lucrative package at VFA club Williamstown."
 In 2017, he was inducted into the Australian Football Hall of Fame.

 In 2007, Todd was back in the news when Carlton centre-half back Bert Deacon's 1947 Brownlow Medal was found in his old shop.

-In 2011 Todd was posthumously inducted into the Collingwood Hall of Fame.
+In 2011, Todd was posthumously inducted into the Collingwood Hall of Fame.